ZaidBarghouthi/word-morph.python/README.md

 ## Algorithim

-The program uses the Breadth-first search (BFS) algorithim.Iit will always find the shortest path but there might be other paths of the same length.
+The program uses the Breadth-first search (BFS) algorithim.
+It will always find the shortest path but there might be other paths of the same length.

 ## Contributing